 At some point during their working lives, more than a quarter of today’s 20-year-olds will experience a disability that interrupts their ability to earn an income.
 However, far too many Americans believe they are not at risk of a disabling illness or injury, as two-thirds do not have private long-term disability insurance.

 A proud University of Oregon alum, Keith bleeds green and yellow and follows the Ducks in all sports.
 He even named one of his pet corgis Autzen after the football stadium in Eugene, Ore.

 It’s that outstanding Oregon education that brought Keith to The Standard.
-As a Strategic Partner Consultant, Keith is responsible for relationship development with the company’s targeted consulting firms.
+As a Product Development Marketing Director, Keith is responsible for developing new opportunities to maintain and grow market share, through the launch of new products and partnerships while ensuring the sales force has the appropriate training and support to confidently sell the new products.
 Prior to his current role, Keith worked for a number of Fortune 500 insurance companies.

-A self-proclaimed “Grill Master” and “Sensei of Stir Fry,” Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their 2-year-old daughter and donate their time and contributions to various organizations such as the American Diabetes Association, SW Washington Humane Society and Doernbecher Children’s Hospital.
-Keith recently completed his first century bike ride – 100 miles – for the American Heart Association in honor of his father-in-law, who is a heart transplant recipient.
+A self-proclaimed “Grill Master” and “Sensei of Stir Fry,” Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their 5-year-old daughter and donating their time and contributions to various organizations such as the American Diabetes Association, Humane Society of Southwestern Washington, Children’s Cancer Association and Doernbecher Children’s Hospital.

 Posts by Keith Storie